 We hope to be able to offer a place for your child in the Autumn term after their fourth birthday, depending on numbers.
 We are happy to consider applications from out of our catchment area, but in the event of over subscription our Admissions policy will come into operation.

 Our latest Admissions Policy can be found below and under ‘key information’ and then the ‘school policies’ tab.

-How to Apply – Using the Bournemouth, Christchurch and Poole website (BCP)
+How to Apply for a Reception Class place – Using the Bournemouth, Christchurch and Poole website (BCP)

 For families living in Bournemouth, Christchurch and Poole, the new Local Authority have updated their website and guidance relating to applying for school places.
 Please visit https://www.christchurch.gov.uk/education-and-training/schools-and-learning/apply-for-a-school-place/before-you-apply.aspx

 You can find information about all aspects of starting school in the new BCP Parent Guides.
 These are available online from the above website.
 Once you have read these, if you have any further questions about the process of applying, or for information about schools in the Bournemouth or Christchurch areas of BCP Council, please contact our Children’s Information Service on 01202 456223 or firstname.lastname@example.org.
 You may also contact the Admissions Team in the Poole office if you have queries about schools in the Poole area of BCP Council on 01202 261936 or email them at email@example.com.